PardeeCenterDU/CADET-issue-tracker/README.md

 Discussion (space for follow-up questions and notes) ALWAYS add the "New Issue" label

-ALWAYS add collinmeisel as "Assignees"
+ALWAYS add collinmeisel & jcubeta as "Assignees"

 Add any other labels as appropriate, based off their description